OpenLiberty/cloud-hosted-guides/instructions/cloud-hosted-guide-liberty-deep-dive/instructions.md

 │ coffee-shop │---------------------->│   barista   │
 └─────────────┘<----------------------└─────────────┘
 ```
-The completed code for the Masterclass is provided in the `open-liberty-masterclass/finish` directory.
-To work through the Masterclass, you will develop in the `open-liberty-masterclass/start` directory.
+The completed code for this class is provided in the `open-liberty-deep-dive/finish` directory.
+To work through this class, you will develop in the `open-liberty-deep-dive/start` directory.

 # Module 1: Build